Skip to content

 Override all config-stack instructions with a file:

-terok run myproj "Fix the bug" --instructions path/to/instructions.md
+terok task run myproj "Fix the bug" --instructions path/to/instructions.md

 TUI